Victoria offers a host of spectacular coastal, cultural, and wildlife experiences within an easy drive of sophisticated Melbourne.

 Experience one of the world’s great coastal drives

 Starting an hour outside of Melbourne, the Great Ocean Road spans Victoria’s epic, wave-crashing coastline all the way to the spectacular rocky outcrops of the 12 Apostles, and beyond to the South Australian border.
 Enjoy expansive views of the Southern Ocean, plus golden beaches, jagged cliffs, and temperate rainforests.
-See animals and birds in the wild, watch pro surfers in action, relax in pretty coastal towns, savour gourmet treats, and discover indigenous cultural sites.
+See animals and birds in the wild, watch pro surfers in action, relax in pretty coastal towns, savour gourmet treats, and discover Aboriginal cultural sites.
 The Great Ocean Road is as much about a spectacular journey as it is the destination.

 See Australian wildlife at Phillip Island